 - be able to describe relationships between scientific inquiry and care for ourselves, our communities, and our world

-First-year residents will be enrolled in a linked First Year Experience Program (FYEP) course on the topic of sciences.
-A certain number of class seats will be saved for commuter students to opt into the linked FYEP 101 sections listed below.
+First-year students will be enrolled in a linked First Year Experience Program (FYEP) course on the topic of sciences.
 Previous courses include (please note that these are EXAMPLES only):

 - GMOS: The New Green Revolution? | Neva Laurie-Berry | FYEP 101 Section 28 | MWF 11:15-12:20